percona/pmm-doc/docs/setting-up/server/helm.md

 ```

 !!! note alert alert-primary "PMM scale"
-    Only 1 replica set is currently supported.
+    Only one replica set is currently supported.

-You can view available snapshots by executing this command:
+You can view available snapshots by executing the following command:
 ```sh
 kubectl get volumesnapshot
 ```